Maueboss/FF-CCVAE/README.md

 - Install required dependencies from requirements.txt
 - update config.py with the required parameters for choosing a dataset
-- From the official_python_implementation folder, run the following command:
+- From the main folder, run the following command:
 ```bash
 python main.py
 ```